 Validating Safety: The Next Phase in Developing Automated Driving Systems

 This white paper, released in May of 2018, explores the next phase of ADS development; what questions and challenges remain for the technology; the evolution of the regulatory landscape for ADS; and the role insurers can and will need to play in this technology’s development.
 “Validating Safety: The Next Phase in Developing Automated Driving Systems,” notes that to promote ADS development, fundamental regulatory changes will need to take place to adapt to a world with driverless cars.
 Based on the property/casualty insurance industry’s long history of auto safety advocacy through organizations, such as the Insurance Institute for Highway Safety, the paper also suggests that the insurance industry can play a vital role in helping to keep the focus on safety when it comes to ADS.

 NAMIC fully supports ADS innovation and development that enhances safety.
 The federal government – through NHTSA – should have the authority to make determinations for the required performance and safety, as well as data integrity, of ADS, and insurers should have access to ADS information and data – including crash accident and incident information and data – that is timely, complete, and useful.
 States should retain the regulation of ADS insurance for the vehicle or operator, and the authority to make the determinations of the registration, licensing, and operation of ADS in that state/locality.
 States should also define and address ADS personal liability issues in state/tort law and regulate in line with existing liability constructs.
 States and federal authorities should have the authority to define and address ADS liability issues in law and regulation, and should work together to establish clear and workable data security and privacy requirements for AVs.

-November 4, 2019 The bipartisan/bicameral staff working group at the House Energy and Commerce and Senate Commerce committees released drafts for the portions of a potential bill on automated vehicles relating to AV testing...
+December 9, 2019 The bipartisan and bicameral working group of the staffs of the House Energy and Commerce and Senate Commerce committees released three new section drafts of potential...
 Read more